Pythagorion/ttt2-role_cyc/README.md

 # ttt2-role_cyc
- Adds the cyclone to TTT2
+ Adds the cyclone and hurricane to TTT2